marcinmatys/edu-quiz-3/README.md

 ## Project Status
 This project is currently in the **MVP phase**.
 Core minimum features are being built and tested.

+## Development Information/Statistics

+-   **Tools used:** Cursor
+-   **Models used:** **gemini-2.5-pro**, **claude-3.7-sonet**, o3-mini, gpt-4.1
+-   **Work time:** Approximately one week
+-   **Number of files in the project:** 185
+-   **Number of lines of code/documentation in the project:** 24,745
+-   **Percentage of generated (by AI) code/documentation:** I'd say around 98%
+-   **Development Approach and Notes** – The MVP concept for the project was initially written manually.
+This was followed by fully supervised planning of individual tasks and implementation in collaboration with Cursor.
+The project was created as part of completing the [10xDevs training program](https://www.10xdevs.pl/).
+Throughout its development, I relied heavily on the knowledge, work techniques, and prompts provided during the course.
+However, the project was built using my own technology stack, with the frontend technologies partially overlapping with those recommended in the training.
+-   **Code Quality Disclaimer** – While the code quality may not be optimal in all areas, the project was developed under tight time constraints for educational purposes and as part of the 10xDevs training completion.
+The main goal was to demonstrate how, with the right techniques and tools like Cursor, it’s possible to rapidly deliver a functional MVP version of an application.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.